 Is A Payday Loan For You?

 You got a bill in the mail and it’s an overdue notice.
 Your car payment is due in a few days and your bank account can’t cover it.
 You’re confused, worried and starting to panic a little.
 Right now you’re looking up payday loans and don’t know if it’s the right fit for you.
-So what is an expert payday loans?
+So what is a payday loans?
 How does it affect you?
 Can you get into trouble for not paying it back?
 The following will attempt to better inform you.

 1. What is a Payday loan?